Friday, May 23, 2025

 "Dear God,

 Thank You for Your Word.
-Help me to read it and love it.
+Help me to read and love Your Word.
 May I always follow Jesus and live what I learn.
 Amen."

-• Ask a parent to read a Bible story to them this week
+• Ask a parent or guardian to read a Bible story to them this week

 • Use their bookmark during prayer time